-17 players Sir Alex Ferguson was actually wrong about during his time as Man Utd manager
+17 players Sir Alex Ferguson was actually wrong about during his time managing Man Utd

 He also netted 29 goals in 106 games for England, which isn’t too shabby.
 After all, only nine players have scored more goals for the Three Lions in history.

-Look, Eden Hazard has undeniably been a bitter disappointment since completing his £100 million move to Real Madrid, but we mustn’t forget how special the Belgium international was during his seven-year spell with Chelsea.
+Look, Eden Hazard was undeniably a huge flop at Real Madrid following his £100 million transfer in 2019, but we mustn’t forget how special the Belgium international was during his seven-year spell with Chelsea.

 Ferguson, though, had doubts over the £34 million that Chelsea paid Lille back in 2012.